Changissnz/the_problem_with_ai_exemplified__09-12-2026/README.md

 These are the A.I. social features, in simple terms:

 - malleability in writing content: the quality of content correlates to the input material from the prompt.
 High variance task.
-- uses offensive (forward, presumptive, loose on hard evidence, threat detective) hypothesis to inquire on questions.
+- uses offensive (forward, presumptive, loose on hard evidence, threat detective) hypotheses to inquire on questions.
 - masquerades as politically impartial.

 For the A.I. safety questions, I think there is some big overlap between these features and the best solutions ever for the A.I.